Conformal Prediction for Compositional Data: Conformal prediction for compositional data regression models

-In CP approaches, the choice of $s(\mathbf{x}, \mathbf{y})$ is critical, as it directly influences the shape and informativeness of the resulting predictive regions \citep{angelopoulos2021gentle,Izbicki2025}.
-In standard Euclidean regression, a common choice for $s(\mathbf{x}, y)$ is the absolute residual, $|y-\widehat{\mathbb{E}}[Y|\mathbf{x}]|$ \citep{lei2018distribution}, where $\widehat{\mathbb{E}}[Y|\mathbf{x}]$ is the estimated regression function fitted on the training data.
+In CP approaches, the choice of $s(\mathbf{x}, y)$ is critical, as it directly influences the shape and informativeness of the resulting predictive regions \cite{angelopoulos2021gentle,Izbicki2025}.
+In regression for continuous, unbounded univariate responses, a common choice for $s(\mathbf{x}, y)$ is the ordinary absolute residual, $|y-\widehat{\mathbb{E}}[Y|\mathbf{x}]|$ \cite{lei2018distribution}, where $\widehat{\mathbb{E}}[Y|\mathbf{x}]$ is the estimated regression function fitted on the training data.

-However, the compositional nature of our data (constrained to the simplex $\Delta_D$) and the use of the Dirichlet distribution necessitate scores that naturally account for the distribution's properties and the intrinsic geometry.
-For this reason, we focus on constructing prediction regions over the simplex $\Delta_D$.
-We specifically opt to use nonconformity scores based on the quantile residual \citep{dunn1996randomized} and the negative log-likelihood, which are detailed in the following sections.The full procedure for constructing the prediction regions using these specific scores is detailed in Algorithms \ref{alg:dirichlet_split_conformal_en} and \ref{alg:dirichlet_triangular_hdr_en}, which appear in Appendix B.
+However, the compositional nature of the data and the use of the Dirichlet distribution require scores that naturally account for the distribution's properties and intrinsic geometry.
+For this reason, we focus on constructing predictive regions over the simplex $\Delta^D$.
+In particular, we choose to use nonconformity scores based on the quantile residual \cite{dunn1996randomized} and the negative log-likelihood, which are detailed in the following sections.
+The complete procedure for constructing the predictive regions using these specific scores is presented in Algorithms \ref{alg:dirichlet_split_conformal_en} and \ref{alg:dirichlet_triangular_hdr_en}, which appear in \ref{apendiceA}.